 Based on 83 reviews

 Our specialist solicitors help tenants in Ellesmere Port and Chester claim compensation for housing disrepair.
-If your rented home suffers from damp, mould, leaks, broken heating, unsafe electrics, or pest infestations, we guide you through the legal process and secure the compensation you are entitled to all on a No Win, No Fee basis.
+If your rented home suffers from damp & mould claim, leaks, broken heating, unsafe electrics faults, or pest infestations, we guide you through the legal process and secure the compensation you are entitled to all on a No Win, No Fee basis.

 We handle a wide range of housing problems, including: